Tasting notes

 Exposure: south

-Year of plantation: 1990
+Year of plantation: 1955

-Date of harvest: october
+Date of harvest: October

-Type of harvest: manual in box
+Type of harvest: manual in crates

-Geolocation: hill
+Geolocation: mid hill

 Chemical Analysis